Placing Items on Course Reserves

 Placing Materials on Course Reserves

 You can request that items be added to any current course you are teaching.
-You can upload items, request that library employees pull items from the shelves, or bring materials to the library to be put on reserve.
+You can upload items, request that library employees pull items from the shelves or scan up to one chapter or 10% of a library-owned book, or bring materials to the library to be put on reserve.
 You can also clone reserve items from previous courses to a current course.

 - Access the Library Course Reserves system as described above and select the appropriate course.